Coping with Grief

 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-A Celebration of Life will be conducted on Saturday, November 11, 2023 at 1:00 p.m. in the sanctuary of Greater Ashley Chapel Baptist Church in Vaughan, North Carolina.
-The Reverend Milton Jones, Pastor will officiate and interment will follow in the church cemetery.
+A Celebration of Life will be conducted on Saturday, January 20, 2024 at 1:00 p.m. in the sanctuary of Bethlehem Baptist Church in Warrenton, North Carolina.
+The Reverend Dr. Lamonte Williams, Pastor will officiate and the Reverend Preston Williams, Jr., will deliver the eulogy.
+Interment with Military Honors will follow in the church cemetery.

 Services entrusted to R. H. Greene Funeral Home.